LippertComponents/Stockpile/README.md

 # Stockpile

 Stockpile is a plugin for MODX Revolution that caches on save.
 Also provides a snippet, getStockpile to get resource from cache, no DB/xPDO queries.
 Saves all fields and TV values to cache.
+It can also save resources as static.
+Similar to the StatCache extra.

 ## Install via Composer